 To be in Sydney and hear of some New Zealanders’ expressions of anger at the Headlands exhibition at the Museum of Contemporary Art, makes me wonder at what kind of cloud cuckoo land these critics must hail from...
 Those who heard of one of New Zealand’s artists’s letter to the curators [MCA Chief Curator Bernice Murphy] with its complaint that "Headlands sets out to make a mockery of its own culture" have tended to respond with laughter.

 While some in the New Zealand arts community imagined a united front and some commonly held belief in its art pantheon involving Walters, Murphy’s agenda, I believe, was less utopian.
-I found her approach more characterised by gritty and innovative enquiry that actively engaged art and theory in the international arena but also insisted on values more regionally located.
+I found her approach more characterised by gritty and innovative enquiry that actively engaged art and theory in the international arena but which also insisted on values more regionally located.
 This perfectly fitted the terms of Power bequest that drove the vision of MCA and its ‘openness to complexity’.
 Mendelssohn is more accurate suggesting Sydney viewers spurn the kinds of Kiwi sensitivities around popularity and uniformity.
 Obviating the relevance of Killeen’s letter to the HEADLANDS curatorium she encourages Australians embrace an uncomfortable exhibition that instead reveals, she says, ‘…a darker but more interesting side to our nearest neighbours.’
-Mendelssohn’s mention of the darker side (no pun intended), of tension and her sense of a greater cultural complexity, is in sync with the MCA’s philosophical position on HEADLANDS.
-According to Paroissien, in his catalogue foreword, ‘Headlands…is an experimental model for cultural dialogue, concerning difference and similarities between two countries.’
-Such a binary perhaps unconsciously clarifies greater levels of cultural and transcultural complexity almost in reaction to the more simplistic bicultural rhetoric so evident in New Zealand’s official 1990 celebrations.
-Reinforcing official political rhetoric does not appear part of the MCA ‘s institutional DNA.
-Instead, as previously noted HEADLANDS was involved in, ‘…presenting new ideas, and re-presenting the familiar in a new context.’
+Mendelssohn’s mention of the darker side (no pun intended), of tension and of her sense of a greater cultural complexity, is in sync with Paroissien’s catalogue foreword.
+The MCA Director says, ‘Headlands…is an experimental model for cultural dialogue, concerning difference and similarities between two countries.’
+Such a binary perhaps unconsciously clarifies greater levels of cultural and transcultural complexity evident in the more simplistic bicultural rhetoric so visible in New Zealand’s official 1990 celebrations two or three years prior.
+Reinforcing such an official political line across the Tasman does not appear part of the MCA ‘s institutional DNA.
+Instead, their claim was that HEADLANDS was involved in, ‘…presenting new ideas, and re-presenting the familiar in a new context.’

-From a New Zealand point of view it was precisely our diversity, the kinds of differences Schulz outlines in his rebuttal within the overarching national culture, that made the art of Aotearoa and the idea of curating it so attractive to the MCA’s Chief Curator.
-Of course it is presumptuous of me to believe or to expect non-Kiwis, like Murphy, Mendelssohn or Thomas, to have a special empathy or a deep understanding for something or someone outside their local situation.
+From a New Zealand point of view it was precisely our diversity (i.e. the kinds of differences Schulz outlines in his 1992 and in his 2016 rebuttals) within the overarching national culture, that made the art of Aotearoa and the idea of curating it so attractive to the MCA’s Chief Curator.
+Of course it is presumptuous of me to assume Murphy, Mendelssohn or Thomas have a special empathy or a deep understanding for something or someone outside their local situation.
 However, it may be interesting to test the ‘peculiar’ behaviour observed in Sydney and see how it has played out over a number of decades both in critical commentary and in actual experiences on this side of the Tasman.

 My recollection of the post 1992 controversy is very different from that described by Brown in the 2017 Gordon Walters catalogue.
 Like Hammonds, she offers commentary on cross cultural issues forming part of HEADLANDS and revives, perhaps inadvertently, Killeen’s 1992 concept of team player.
 Actually one might be mistaken for reading the light conciliatory banter as Eden Park rugby commentary.
 Capture the scene.
 The sun is setting behind the west stand out beyond Auckland’s Waitakeres.
 Meanwhile inside the stadium a scrum is rumbling past the five metre line: it’s the New Zealand Maoris versus the All Blacks.
 In this and the following paragraphs she again (i.e. see other attempts in MaC II, Future Flowerings) attempts to erase key issues in my essay reinscribing herself (and later the late Jonathan Mane) atop the historical controversy.
 The wise, the neutral referee she intervenes blowing her whistle: